Our puzzling group's Target rules

 4. Not include any punctuation such as hyphens and apostrophes, and,

-5. Not have any dictionary sense in which it is either (a) a plural noun ending in "S", or, (b) a verb form ending in "S", and,
+5. Not have any dictionary sense in which it is either (a) a plural noun ending in "S", or, (b) a verb form ending in "S" except when in its infinitive form (so, CARESS as an infinitive form is valid, but CARESSES, not being an infinitive form, is invalid), and,

 6. Occur in our ad hoc dictionary based upon an old list of valid Scrabble words.
 Words can be looked up in our ad hoc dictionary here.